Kiyoshi Ogawa: Ogawa's kamikaze attack

 On May 11, the Imperial Japanese Navy carried out a massive kamikaze mission called Kikusui Rokugi Sakusen (Operation Kikusui "Floating Chrysanthemums" No. 6).
 On the early morning, pilots of the Tokkōtai suicide squadrons took off from their bases; among those pilots, there was Kiyoshi Ogawa, a member of the Dai-nana Showa-tai Squadron, flying a Zero, modified to carry a 250 kg (550 pound) bomb underneath the fuselage.

 Off the coast of Okinawa, Ogawa, along with Seizō Yasunori, another Zero pilot, his squadron leader, sighted Bunker Hill.
 On May 11, 1945, Bunker Hill had been at sea and in continuous action for 58 days.
 With a slight lull that day, the ship was at condition One Easy, with ventilators open and the crew, including Vice-Admiral Marc Mitscher, commander of Task Force 58, trying to relax.
 At 1004, Marine Captain James E. Swett, flying his F4U-1C Corsair on combat air patrol, frantically radioed "Alert!
 Alert!
 Two planes diving on the Bunker Hill!"

 Ogawa and his patrol leader had just swept down on Bunker Hill so quickly that her gunners barely had time to respond.
 At 10:04 hours Ogawa's patrol leader released a 550-lb bomb which smashed through the flight deck and out the side, exploding just above the water.
 The aircraft crashed into the flight deck and skidded over the side, destroying nearly all of the 34 fully armed and fueled planes parked on the flight deck.
 At the same time, Ogawa was completing his dive with his Zero through the AA fire, aiming for the flight deck near the bridge of the ship to cause the most damage, as kamikaze pilots were trained to do.
 At nearly a vertical dive, Ogawa dropped his 550-lb bomb just before impact with the flight deck, crashing near the island at about 10:05 hours.

 Ogawa's bomb devastated the Bunker Hill.

 Ogawa hit the flight deck near the bridge.

-The 550 lb bomb penetrated Bunker Hill's flight deck and exploded.
+The 550 lb bomb penetrated Bunker Hills flight deck and exploded.
 Gasoline fires flared up and several explosions occurred.
 The bomb smashed through the flight deck, but did not make it through the hangar deck where it exploded.
-Bunker Hill's armor protecting the machinery spaces below had proven effective.
+Bunker Hills armor protecting the machinery spaces below had proven effective.
 A significant improvement of Essex-class ships like the Bunker Hill over the other US carriers at the time was that they were equipped with a more heavily armored deck, plus a second armored deck on the hangar level designed to detonate bombs before they reached the vital machinery and electronic spaces below.